sotaaisolutions/chess-accuracy/README.md

 <b>Dependencies</b><br>
 python-chess: pip install chess<br>
 pandas: pip install pandas<br>
+pgnhelper: pip install pgnhelper

 <b>How to use</b><br>
+Clone the repo
+Install dependencies given above
 Install Stockfish:<br>
 You need to have the Stockfish chess engine installed on your system.
 You can download it from the official Stockfish website.<br>
+If you are working in linux then you have to executable rights to file using command <br>
+chmod +x stockfishpath

 <b>Setup</b>:<br>